triton-inference-server/server/docs/build.md

 * [Windows 10, x86-64](#windows)

+If you are developing or debugging Triton, see [Development and Incremental Builds](#development-and-incremental-builds) for information on how to perform incremental build.

 ## <a name="ubuntu"></a>Building for Ubuntu 20.04

 For Ubuntu-20.04, build.py supports both a Docker build and a